Emails you'd rather say than type

 Voice Dictation

-Voice to email in one flow: dictate a rough draft in English, Spanish, Portuguese, French, or German, and Rewrait rewrites it into a message you can send.
+Voice to email without the raw transcript.
+Dictate a rough draft in English, Spanish, Portuguese, French, or German, then use Rewrait to turn it into a message you can review and send.

 Client reply, dictated between meetings — "Professional email" shortcut